VAPus/PyOT-Legacy/_sphinx_source/scriptevents.rst

 .. function:: reload()

     Called when the server reloads.

+    :returns: False will prevent reloading.

+.. function:: postReload()

+    Called when the server is done reloading.
+Useful to restore stuff in case you need them.

 .. function:: startup()

     Called when the server starts up.
 Useful to invoke core hooks or initialize your own scripts.